WobiWanKenobi/pytorch-amd-gpu/README.md

 # 📖 Introduction

 After having some trouble installing and using PyTorch on my AMD GPU I wanted to share the process that worked for me.
 I am using a Radeon RX 6800 XT.
+But all GPUs with RDNA2 and RDNA3 should work perfectly fine.

 # 🔧 How-To
 ## Prequesites